Saket-Kumar777/asd-predictor/README.md

 ## Dataset

 The model was trained on a dataset containing features such as age, gender, ethnicity, and responses to a series of questions.
 The dataset was preprocessed to handle missing values, outliers, and class imbalances.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- The dataset used for training the model.
-- Libraries and frameworks that made this project possible.